blinkbitcoin/blink-for-woocommerce/docs/merchant/non-custodial-setup.md

 ## What happens if they close the page

 The order still completes.
-Your shop keeps checking in the background for as long as the invoice is valid — roughly an hour — so a customer who scans the QR code with their phone and closes the laptop is fine.
+Your shop keeps checking in the background for as long as the invoice is valid, up to 24 hours, so a customer who scans the QR code with their phone and closes the laptop is fine.

 This is worth stating plainly because it is the one thing most likely to worry